-Smile is essentially an alternative to “extras” dental cover.
+Smile is an alternative to “extras” dental cover.
 For under $100 per year, save 15% to 40% at quality approved dentists.
 No limits.
 No restrictions.
 No confusion.
-Users can also utilise this service to fill in the gaps left by “extras” providers.

 Smile approached me to revamp their dated website.
 Seeing the chance to make an impact, I jumped at the opportunity.
 For six months I was embedded within the smile.com.au team and business.
-Working along side employees, managers and stakeholders I observed break downs in communication and confusion surrounding the product.
+Working alongside employees, managers, and stakeholders.
 What came from this was not simply a revamp of the website, but a complete overhaul of the company’s branding and language.

-The old website was extremely content heavy.
+The old website was extremely content-heavy.
 The navigation was confusing and the majority of users struggled to understand what Smile was offering.
-We blew apart the existing architecture and started from scratch.
+I scrapped the existing architecture to start from scratch.
 We streamlined the website into a straight forward flow which could be addressed in four basic questions:

 Providing the content in this format gives users the critical information they need to make an informed decision.

-Each template on the new Smile website was meticulously designed for both mobile device and desktop experiences.
-Resulting in a much higher conversion rate, less drop offs and an overall pleasent user experience.
+Each template on the new Smile website was meticulously designed for both the mobile devices and desktop experiences.
+Resulting in a much higher conversion rate, fewer drop-offs and an overall pleasant user experience.

 Our phones are evolving, screens are growing, aspect ratios are changing and physical buttons are being culled.
 There is no more excuse to tuck the navigation behind an abstract icon and lazily place it in the top right of the screen.
 The navigation should be visible, and not hidden for optimal user experience.
-We placed the websites navigation at the base of the screen, close to the users thumbs, giving it a weighted treatment to increase visibility.
-The result is a website which acts looks and perform more like a dedicated mobile app.
+We placed the website's navigation at the base of the screen, close to the users' thumbs, giving it a weighted treatment to increase visibility.
+The result is a website that acts looks and performs more like a dedicated mobile app.